RyanDraves/nlb/nlb/buffham/README.md

 - Transaction codegen cannot be turned off
 - C++ transaction codegen provide no mechanism to add member variables or functions (TODO: add PIMPL)
 - C++ generation is not unit tested (just `bh_cobs_test.cc`)
-- C++ serialization/deserialization makes no attempts to byte align code.
-It is relatively easy to arrange fields (especially multiple iterable fields) in a way that will fail
 - The items on the roadmap are not done